noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

     // return type is inferred from the getter
   }

-  instanceFn () {
+  // every instance of the class references a single fn in memory
-    // this will always point to the current object reference
+  // thus, will always point to the current object reference instanceFn () {
     // ^ e.g. if  objRef = myClassInstace;
     // ^ poop will refer to objRef and not myClassInstance return this.poop;
   }

-  instanceFnArray = () => {
+  // every instance of the class gets a new fn allocationed (more memory)
-    // will always point to the current class instance
+  // thus: will always point to the current class instance instanceFnArray = () => {
     // ^ e.g. if objRef = myClassInstance
     // ^ poop will refer to myClassInstance return this.poop;